drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 7. Security and Privacy: To ensure the confidentiality, integrity, and availability of the data.
 This will include access controls, data encryption, and regular backups.

+To store, manage, and analyze data using MongoDB, the following steps can be taken:

+Data modeling: The first step is to create a data model that fits the structure of the data and the analysis needs.
+In MongoDB, the data is stored as documents, which can be nested and have different fields.
+A data model should be designed based on the types of data sources and analysis requirements.

+Data ingestion: The data can be ingested from various sources such as the Shopee API, CSV files, and SQL databases.
+The data can be transformed into JSON format and inserted into MongoDB using an ETL tool such as Talend, Apache NiFi, or AWS Glue.

+Data storage: MongoDB can be installed on-premises or in the cloud, such as on AWS or Microsoft Azure.
+The hardware requirements depend on the data size and the traffic volume.
+For example, MongoDB recommends at least 8 GB of RAM for a production deployment.
+The storage can be provisioned using a distributed file system such as Amazon EBS or Google Persistent Disk.

+Data analysis: MongoDB has a rich set of querying capabilities, such as aggregation pipeline, full-text search, and geospatial queries.
+MongoDB can also be integrated with programming languages such as Python, Java, and JavaScript.
+Data analysis can be done using tools such as Jupyter Notebook, Apache Spark, or Amazon SageMaker.

+Data visualization: The analyzed data can be visualized using tools such as Tableau, Power BI, or D3.js.
+The visualization tools can be integrated with MongoDB using MongoDB Connector for BI.

+The hardware and software requirements for MongoDB depend on the data size and the traffic volume.
+Here are some examples:

+Hardware requirements: MongoDB recommends at least 8 GB of RAM for a production deployment.
+The CPU and disk requirements depend on the workload and the data size.
+For a large deployment, a cluster of multiple nodes is recommended for high availability and scalability.

+Software requirements: MongoDB can be installed on various operating systems, such as Linux, Windows, and macOS.
+The software requirements include MongoDB server, MongoDB drivers for programming languages, and MongoDB Connector for BI for visualization tools.

 <table align=center>
   <tr>